Design a sales process for todays challenging B2B prospects and increase conversion, get bigger deals and spend less

 As I mentioned earlier, here’s your FREE Template.
 I have created the template based on my research and experience in this area.

 You can use this to create your own sales process and organize all the information and data that I had mentioned across the seven steps I have just outlined in this article.

 Sales Tips & Tricks

 Sales are never easy.
 Often, especially in Silicon Valley, many techies from product development teams assume constant meetings with clients and prospects are a way for the salesperson to have fun.

 For five emails sent to a prospect only one replies.
 And on average, it takes 21 meetings to close a deal.
 This means you need to attend a lot of meetings and send out a lot of emails.
 It is a numbers game and persistent hard work.

-But with proper planning and organization, you can make the process efficient.
+But with proper planning and organisation, you can make the process efficient.
 Here are some success factors on which your sales’ team success depends.

 6 Success Factors Driving Successful Sales Processes

 Factor 1: Assign a person responsible

 Too many times I’ve seen management create sales processes that no one uses or actually understands.
 Assign someone who loves processes to constantly educate the sales team and improve the sales process.
 Make sure to constantly follow up, and help sales understand and use the process.

 Factor 2: Implement IT tools to support the process